 The relationship between Acceptance Test-Driven Development and Design Patterns.
 ATDD and design patterns can work together to improve the evolution of both requirements and the design of the system.

 The need to teach the principles that drive practices with the practices.
 We see teams and organizations failing in the same way over and over again but haven’t questioned why.
 This will provide some insights.

-Why Essential SAFe is Both More and Less Than What’s Needed at Small to Mid-Scale.
+Why Essential SAFe is both more and less than what’s needed at small to mid-scale.
 While SAFe is very popular, most people are using at the program level and having difficulty using the higher levels.
-The reason for this is simple – the higher levels are more complicated than they should be and not as effective as they could be.
-But just using Essential SAFe has its own set of problems.
+The reason for this is simple.
+The higher levels are more complicated than they should be and not as effective as they could be.
+Simply using Essential SAFe presents its own set of problems.